syncfusion-content/blazor-docs/blazor/autocomplete/selection.md

 ## Autofill the selected value

-Specifies whether the input field of the control will automatically suggest and fill in the first matched item as the user types, based on the items in the control's data source.
+The [Autofill](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.DropDowns.AutoCompleteModel.html#Syncfusion_Blazor_DropDowns_AutoCompleteModel_Autofill) property specifies whether the input field of the component automatically suggests and fills in the first matched item as the user types, based on the items in the component's data source.
 If no matches are found, the input field will not be filled, and no action will occur.
-The default value of [Autofill](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.DropDowns.AutoCompleteModel.html#Syncfusion_Blazor_DropDowns_AutoCompleteModel_Autofill) is `false`.
+The default value of `Autofill` is `false`.

 {% highlight Razor %}